GUIDELINES FOR FORMATTING MANUSCRIPTS

 ACKNOWLEDGEMENTS: single paragraph.

 REFERENCES: references should come at the end of the paper and it should be single spaced.
-Use the standard Harvard References Style.
+Use the 6th edition of the APA Reference Style.
 Examples:

 List of references